Kingxukai/linux/Documentation/bpf/ringbuf.rst

 familiar concept (no need to teach users a new type of object in BPF program), and utilizing existing tooling (bpftool).
 For common scenario of using a single ring buffer for all CPUs, it's as simple and straightforward, as would be with a dedicated "container" object.
-On the other hand, by being a map, it can be combined with ``ARRAY_OF_MAPS`` and ``HASH_OF_MAPS`` map-in-maps to implement a wide variety of topologies, from one ring buffer for each CPU (e.g., as a replacement for perf buffer use cases), to a complicated application
+On the woke other hand, by being a map, it can be combined with ``ARRAY_OF_MAPS`` and ``HASH_OF_MAPS`` map-in-maps to implement a wide variety of topologies, from one ring buffer for each CPU (e.g., as a replacement for perf buffer use cases), to a complicated application